Avanade/CoreEx/src/CoreEx/Abstractions/README.md

 ## Reflection

-There is a further `Reflection` namespace that is used internally whenever [reflection](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) is used, that provides extended capabilities, and caching thereof to improve performance overall perform.
-The key classes are as follows: [`TypeReflector`](./Reflection/TypeReflector.cs) [`PropertyReflector`](./Reflection/PropertyReflector.cs), [`PropertyExpression`](./Reflection/PropertyExpression.cs).
+The `Reflection` namespace is used internally whenever [reflection](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) is needed; this provides extended reusable capabilities, and caching thereof to improve overall performance.
+The key classes are as follows: [`TypeReflector`](./Reflection/TypeReflector.cs) [`PropertyReflector`](./Reflection/PropertyReflector.cs), and [`PropertyExpression`](./Reflection/PropertyExpression.cs).

 <br/>